- Foreign Study

 Back to Top Nav

-The Class of '82 Racial Justice Initiative creates the first ever academic enrichment endowment, the African and African American Academic Enrichment Fund, for the 50-year old African and African American Studies Program.
+The initiative also created the first ever academic enrichment endowment, the African and African American Academic Enrichment Fund, for the 50-year old African and African American Studies Program.

 "This is another in the line of impactful Class Projects by our Class and a very important vehicle for directing long overdue funding to the African and African American Studies Program" said '82 Class President, George Thompson.
 "We wanted this Class Project to have a direct impact on students through academic enrichment, and to center '82s in the effort to move Dartmouth forward as an institution that is boldly addressing racial injustice."

-This endowment is intended to support activities within the AAAS Program that encourage civil dialogue about race and racial injustice, and promote anti-racist study, discovery, and models of academic and experiential learning.
+The endowment supports activities within the AAAS Program that encourage civil dialogue about race and racial injustice, and promote anti-racist study, discovery, and models of academic and experiential learning.
 The endowment is designed for all alumni to contribute to it.

 Jennifer Chandler Hauge '82, the Initiative's task force co-chair notes that "we are very pleased that our engagement with the Center on Social Impact is fully funded, thanks to the availability of excess funding from our Upper Valley Community Impact endowment and the very generous bequest of our classmate Sally Adnopoz Gendler.
 Now we're focused on funding the Academic Enrichment Fund for AAAS.
 For anyone interested in donating we ask that you read the Statement of Understanding then make a contribution http://dartgo.org/aaasfund."